Diastology & Volume Assessment

 QUESTION 1: IS DIASTOLIC DYSFUNCTION PRESENT?

 The majority of patients with HFPEF first develop stiffness of their LV, without other findings or symptoms.
 Does it matter if patients with stiff hearts are identified early?
 Would labeling such patients lead to different patient care decisions?
 These answers vary patient to patient and will change as treatment for HFPEF changes.
 For now, patients who have abnormally stiff hearts without LA enlargement, IVS hypertrophy, or any other marker of heart failure should probably be labeled as “diastolic dysfunction” with the term HFPEF being reserved for patients with additional findings.
 We are reluctant to overcall HFPEF but think that knowing a patient has diastolic dysfunction can be helpful in some situations.
-If the evidence accumulates that mineralocorticoid blockers or L-arginine benefit patients with early HFPEF, this diagnostic labeling approach could change.
-Significantly abnormal diastolic function without other findings must also raise the possibility of early amyloid, sarcoid, and Fabry disease.
+If the evidence accumulates that therapy benefits patients with early HFPEF, this diagnostic labeling approach could change.
+Significantly abnormal diastolic function without other findings must also raise the possibility of amyloid, sarcoid, and Fabry disease.

 QUESTION 2: IS LAP ELEVATED?